URSec/Silhouette-QEMU-Demo/README.md

 - We use QEMU ARM emulator to run ELF binaries built for the Luminary Micro Stellaris LM3S6965EVB board, so `qemu-system-arm` of an appropriate version must be found in `PATH`.
+- We use GDB to debug ELF binaries and have debugging support included in one of our scripts.
+If you would like to use our script for debugging, make sure either `gdb-multiarch` or `arm-none-eabi-gdb` is there in `PATH`.
+In addition, the script uses GNU Screen to simultaneously run QEMU and GDB, so `screen` of an appropriate version must also be found in `PATH`.

+Again, our [Docker image](#using-docker-image) meets every assumption and has every dependency pre-installed.
+It is the recommended way to try out Silhouette on QEMU.

 Following is the directory hierarchy of this repository: